 Baroque Cello performance has long fascinated me.
-For the past decade I have produced bass instruments of the violin family, including baroque Violone.
-The baroque cellos in piccolo sizes with corpus lengths of 60-64, and the 5-string violoncello piccolos have all possessed lovely bass/tenor voices despite their petite sizes.
+I have had the great fortune of producing bass instruments of the violin family, including three baroque Violone.
+The baroque cellos in piccolo sizes with corpus lengths of 60-69, and the 5-string violoncello piccolos have all possessed lovely bass/tenor voices despite their petite sizes.
 Larger corpus violoncelli currently being made can be seen on the workbench page

 5-String Baroque Cello after Venetian maker Martin Kaiser.

 This baroque cello has a lovely, deep and rich melancholy voice, full of tonal color.
 The back of beautiful sycamore, top of Italian spruce aged over 20 years.
-This instrument is located in Spain for sale and trial.
+(SOLD)

 Baroque cello 5-string violoncello piccolo.
 Inspired by Grancino 2014 .